 Ravenclaws will love this Hogwarts House reading list!
 Known for their cleverness and love of knowledge, Ravenclaw personality types are often bookish types, too.
 If you love intelligent books that are full of wit and whimsy, these 10 reads won’t disappoint.
+Find suggestions below for YA books for Ravenclaws, classic novels, and contemporary fiction.

 When J. K. Rowling gave us the Harry Potter series, she also gave us a new way of sorting our personalities.
 For those of us already obsessed with our Myers-Briggs types, the Enneagram, and all the various animal personality tests, the Hogwarts house sorting system is more butter for our bread.